-There are three types of assignments (worth 90% of the grade) plus engagement points (worth 10% of the grade):
+There are three types of assignments (worth 90% of the grade) plus participation points (worth 10% of the grade):

-- Individual responses to pre-reads and prompts before class (worth 20% of total grade) - Team Project (worth 40% of grade) - Peer-Evaluation (worth 10% of grade) - Individual Review & Connections or Synthesis & Reflection (worth 20% of total grade)
+- Responses to prompts about required readings (worth 20% of total grade) - Group Activity (worth 20% of grade) - Peer-Evaluation (worth 10% of grade) - Review & Connections or Synthesis & Reflection (worth 20% of total grade)

 Respond to prompts about required readings (20%).
-Required readings (typically a short piece related to the topic to be covered) will be posted on the course website along with prompts that students should respond to.
+Required readings (typically a short article related to the topic to be covered) will be posted on the course website along with prompts that students should respond to.
 Students must post their responses to the prompts on Canvas by midnight on the Friday before the class session where the reading/topic will be discussed to receive credit.
 Students should respond to all 4 of the prompts during the quarter, with each response counting as 5% of the total grade for the course.